-- A reporter/news team is physically on the scene with a microphone, a video camera, Skype, and has access to a credible information source.
+- A reporter/news team is physically on the scene with a microphone, a video camera, Skype, iPhone, Facebook live, or livestreaming channel and has access to a credible information source.

 - The story involves some type of significant tragedy, death, serious accident, trauma, or major political/social announcement that would create a turn-of-event moment impacting history.

-The Iran Hostage Crisis - At that point in time, the story had more extensive coverage on television and in the press than had any other event since WWII; 52 American were taken hostage at the US Embassy in Tehran; the ordeal lasted for 444 days.
-[11/4/79 - 1/20/81]
+Iran Hostage Crisis: At that point in time, the story had more extensive coverage on television and in the press than had any other event since WWII; 52 American were taken hostage at the US Embassy in Tehran; the ordeal lasted for 444 days.
+[11/4/79–1/20/81]

-The Beltway Snipers Random Shootings of 13 people in the Washington, DC metro area over a 21-day period - The case broke in the wee hour of the morning when a picture of one of the suspects was aired for the first time, revealing an African-American former Army marksman.
-[10/2002]
+Beltway Snipers: Random Shootings of 13 people in the Washington, DC metro area over a 21-day period - The case broke in the wee hour of the morning when a picture of one of the suspects was aired for the first time, revealing an African-American former Army marksman.
+[10/20/02]

-The Iraq War aka "Shock-n-Awe" Bombing of Baghdad - Never before seen compelling and spectacular video feed of the bombing of Baghdad in real time, resembling a light show.
+Iraq War II (aka "Shock-n-Awe" Bombing of Baghdad): Never before seen compelling and spectacular video feed of the bombing of Baghdad in real time, resembling a light show.
 [5/20/03]

-The Sago Mine Disaster in West Virginia - 13 dead, one survivor; over a two-day period it was an edge-of-your-seat ordeal not knowing if they were alive or dead.
+Sago Mine Disaster in West Virginia: 13 dead, one survivor; over a two-day period it was an edge-of-your-seat ordeal not knowing if they were alive or dead.
 [1/2/06]

-The Virginia Tech Massacre - the largest mass murder at a school in American history; for 2 hours, it was unknown that two scenes were connected to a lone gunman who killed 32 people then himself; the tragedy heightened to controversy over gun laws, access, and mental health stability.
+Virginia Tech Massacre: The largest mass murder at a school in American history; for 2 hours, it was unknown that two scenes were connected to a lone gunman who killed 32 people then himself; the tragedy heightened to controversy over gun laws, access, and mental health stability.
 [4/16/07]

-The Death of Michael Jackson - The confirmation of his death by family members at a press conference a few hours later, put to rest all denial that his death wasn't true, ranking as one of the most shocking moments in media history around the world.
+Death of Michael Jackson: The confirmation of his death by family members at a press conference a few hours later, put to rest all denial that his death wasn't true, ranking as one of the most shocking moments in media history around the world.
 [6/28/10]

-The Uprising in Tahrir Square, Cairo, Egypt - The witnessing of the birth of democracy, bravery, and determination of a people in real time was a very emotional and moving moment in world history.
+Uprising in Tahrir Square, Cairo, Egypt: The witnessing of the birth of democracy, bravery, and determination of a people in real time was a very emotional and moving moment in world history.
 [2/2/11]

-The Tragic Death of Whitney Houston - The juxtaposition of her dead body laying in the same hotel where a party in her honor was to be held that same evening stunned viewers, creating a conflict about appropriately grieving, yet honoring the dead; the speculation around cause of death further sensationalized this tragic story.
+Death of Whitney Houston: The juxtaposition of her dead body laying in the same hotel where a party in her honor was to be held that same evening stunned viewers, creating a conflict about appropriately grieving, yet honoring the dead; the speculation around cause of death further sensationalized this tragic story.
 [2/14/12]

 I can't help but feel manipulated by the media to look for and anticipate the next breaking news story.
 I admit that I'm a news junkie, always looking for the latest crisis or catastrophe that could devastate us.
 Of course I have free will to cut it off or change the channel but it does become intriguing and, at times, addictive.
 And they know it.
 So the media continues to feed our insatiable addiction to what's breaking and what will happen next.